Abhi8459/ignitor-datathon-ksp/README.md

 ### License:
 ## Project License
 - *License Type*: The project is licensed under the [MIT License](LICENSE.md), providing users with the freedom to use, modify, and distribute the software.
 The MIT License promotes open collaboration and allows for the integration of the project into other software systems.
 By adopting an open-source license, the project encourages collaboration, innovation, and community engagement in traffic management and optimization efforts.

-### Authors:
-## Project Authors
-- **: Lead developer responsible for project design, implementation, and testing.
-Name has extensive experience in traffic engineering and computer vision, driving the development of innovative solutions for traffic flow optimization and congestion management.
-- **: Contributing developer involved in feature development, documentation, and community engagement.
-Name brings expertise in software development and project management, contributing to the success and growth of the traffic flow optimization project.

 ### Acknowledgements:
 ## Acknowledgements